-A lot has been said, written, and debated about the dwindling numbers of the already small Parsi community in India and world over.
+A lot has been said, written, and debated about the decline of the Parsi community and the dwindling numbers of our already small community in India, and the world over.

-For the record, here in the National Capital Region of Delhi, which includes Gurgaon and Noida, we Parsis are quite concerned with our declining numbers, and dismayed by the ignorance/apathy that surrounds this subject.
+Here in the National Capital Region of Delhi, which includes Gurgaon and Noida, we Parsis are quite concerned with our declining numbers and dismayed by the ignorance and apathy that surrounds this subject.

-While many may not agree with our point of view, we’d appreciate healthy debate on the subject, rather than an ostrich-head-in-the-sand-approach - after all, openness to other points of view and depth of thinking are some of the key characteristics that make us who we are!
+While many may not agree with our point of view, we would really appreciate a healthy debate on the subject.
+We’d rather not take the ostrich-head-in-the-sand-approach.
+After all, openness to other points of view and depth of thinking is part of what makes us who we are!

 Here’s a perspective on the subject, from Dinshaw Tamboly, with facts and figures in support of his thinking.